 Despite many live venues turning to discos (a never-ending battle, it seems) by early ’78 an upturn in the live scene was noticed.
 “Auckland is beginning to fill up again with working bands.
 Hello Sailor probably started it … going to the pub means more than showing off your new jeans and halter top.”

 As with any music mag, RIU has had it series of great Kiwi hopes: Split Enz, Sailor, Citizen Band, Toy Love, Swingers, Screaming Meemees, Newmatics, through to Dave Dobbyn, the Chills and Ardijah, as well as overseas favourites: Elvis Costello, Springsteen, and especially Graham Parker.
 And the tone could turn bitter when radio stations or record companies didn’t show the same enthusiasm.
-“In Christchurch, 3ZB payed a ‘live’ Graham Parker show at the same time as the concert, advertised as ‘If you can’t afford the real thing.’
+“In Christchurch, 3ZB broadcast a ‘live’ Graham Parker show at the same time as the concert, advertised as ‘If you can’t afford the real thing.’
 So you can see what we’re up against with radio in this part of the woods” … “Did you hear about Polygram flying 80 people around in a DC10 to promote the new Bee Gees album?
 [Spirits Having Flown] What’s wrong with recording a local band instead and let the Bee Gees sell themselves?”

 The local band scene got off the ground so quickly that, in a pivotal issue (No.21), five new bands were featured on the cover (“Name the band members and WIN a night at home with yourself!”): Toy Love, Johnny and the Hookers (“They dislodged fillings at 20 paces, toupées at 50” – Terence Hogan), the Terrorways, Gary Havoc and the Hurricanes, and Sheerlux.